fessionalpro/wings-doc/src/1-silencer/1c-spring-auto.md

 `@ConditionalWingsEnabled` has the following enhancements

-* prefix - `prefix`, can inherit from EnclosingClass
 * abs - `absolute-key`, without prefix, priority lower then `qualified-key`
 * key - `relative-key`, with prefix, priority lower then `absolute-key`
 * value - default value, the lowest priority, if no key found